VrdrKv/MATB/README.md

 GLOBAL MATB Variable
 PERFORMANCE SCRIPT harmonize
 Outlet and FileID in MATB_DATA
 Unclosable window.
-Use delte instead of close in script
+Use delete instead of close in script
 Create CONFIG file with all parameters - Config GUI
 - For N_Scenario and Duration
 - For random event generator